-(1) The university has an "identity interest" in works that are integral to, and reflect more directly on, the identity of the university than on the identity of the individual(s) who create them.
+- (1) The university has an "identity interest" in works that are integral to, and reflect more directly on, the identity of the university than on the identity of the individual(s) who create them.
 For example, it has an identity interest in items disseminated by and for the university, such as various university catalogs, institutional web pages, alumni bulletins, admissions brochures, and fundraising materials.
 An identity interest also occurs when there is a prominent use of the university's name, or of any image, trademark or logo of the university (see the university's communications webpage for more information).
 Simply identifying the author of a work as a professor would not be considered prominent use of the university's name.
 If the university has an identity interest, the IP is wholly owned by the university.
 Therefore, faculty members who intend to utilize the university's identity in creating IP or a product that incorporates the university's IP must discuss with Academic Dean ownership of the IP and/or product as early as possible in the development of the IP and/or product.

-(2) The university has a "functional interest" in works that are used to enhance the effective functioning and coordination of ongoing operations of the university, or in which the university has a contractual or legal obligation.
+Determination of ownership must be reached prior to distribution of the IP and/or product. - (2) The university has a "functional interest" in works that are used to enhance the effective functioning and coordination of ongoing operations of the university, or in which the university has a contractual or legal obligation.
 For example, it has a functional interest in administrative and personnel procedures, including software, and internal handbooks and reports.
 The university has a functional interest in IP created with Federal or other outside funds which carry an obligation that the university retain certain IP rights or assign them to another party outside the university.
 Certain collaborative agreements also require the university to negotiate IP rights with other entities, which gives rise to a functional interest.
-If the university has a functional interest, the IP is wholly owned by the university.

-(3) "Exceptional use of university resources", with respect to faculty or student work, means that the university has provided funding, facilities, or staff support of a degree or nature not typically made available.
+If the university has a functional interest, the IP is wholly owned by the university. - (3) "Exceptional use of university resources", with respect to faculty or student work, means that the university has provided funding, facilities, or staff support of a degree or nature not typically made available.
 Ordinary use of computers or the university library, routine support from the university's Library Services staff, or use of university office space does not constitute exceptional use of university resources.
 In addition, the university's provision of standard labs and studios, funding of sabbatical leaves, and funding provided to support scholarly work (e.g., startup funds and annual faculty development grants) are typically not considered to be exceptional use of university resources.
 In the instance that a faculty member expects to be provided, or the university expects to provide, exceptional and atypical support, a contractual agreement or formal determination should be reached in advance of such funding and/or allocation of resources, fixing the extent, if any, of university ownership of IP that may result from the work (see Section III of this Policy).
-If a contractual agreement or formal determination is not reached in advance of such funding and/or allocation of resources, the parties' rights in any resulting IP will be determined in accordance with the procedures set forth in Section III of this Policy, including any requisite determination regarding whether the project involved exceptional use of university resources.
+If a contractual agreement or formal determination is not reached in advance of such funding and/or allocation of resources, and faculty member or student proceeds with a project involving exceptional use of university resources, the parties' rights in any resulting IP will be determined in accordance with the procedures set forth in Section III of this Policy, including any requisite determination regarding whether the project involved exceptional use of university resources.